okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 }
 ```

 Public and private are differing `accessibility levels`.
+The second keyword in a declaration is the `type`.